UserExistsError/webshooter/README.md

 # webshooter
 Take screenshots of web sites and generate an HTML report.
+This tool waits a specified period to allow the page to render before taking the screenshot.

 ## Installation
 Requires python3.4+, nodejs, and npm.
 Puppeteer is used for rendering pages and taking screenshots.
 Jinja2 is used for html and javascript templating.